 For many businesses, there are still a lot of questions surrounding the cloud–but one of the most important is, how do we handle security when it comes to the cloud?
 Often, it seems like there are too many unknowns, and that makes companies uncomfortable.
-Luckily, all it takes to keep your data safe and sound in the cloud is a little bit of know-how that you might already have.
+Luckily, all it takes to keep your data safe and sound in the cloud is a little bit of know-how that you might already have for securing the cloud.

 What You Need to Know

 Securing the cloud is a lot like securing your data anywhere else.
 If you’ve ever looked into managed IT, then you’re probably familiar with countless ways to protect your crucial information both internally and externally–and believe it or not, a lot of those same concepts can be applied smoothly and easily to protecting data in the cloud.
 The only difference is that you’re adapting wisdom you already have to work with a new medium: the cloud.